 - Download the Inkscape SVG Quick Guide template

-- Read our Basic & Advanced SVG Workflows support guide.
+- Read our Classic & Advanced SVG Workflows support guide.

 Once your SVG is ready, go to the Initial Setup tab, import your file, and select the tooling you wish to use.
 If you’re using a specialty tool that isn’t found in our Custom Tool Library, you can add the geometry and speeds and feeds that you wish to run.
 To access the Tool Library, either go to Settings > Custom Tool Library or click Control + T on Windows or Command + T on Mac.

 Before you install your engraving tool, insert and locate your 1/4” probing pin (or insert your 1/8” flat end mill upside down).
 Then run through the Automatic Stock Location routine in the Material Setup tab, using the instructions outlined in Step 2.

 Next, head to the Plan Placement tab > Plan Offset Probing Routines, and select Conductive Stock Probing.
 A window will pop up that looks like this.

 - Position the tool along the back, left corner of your bottle opener.

 - Then click the Probe Z+ button in the menu on the left to locate the material edge using conductive probing.
 When the probe stops, click the Set X Zero button.

 - Retract the probe using the jog controls, and repeat along the Y-axis.
 Again, position your probe and select the Probe Y– button.
 When the probe stops, click the Set Y Zero button.

 Note: If you’re a software subscriber, you can alternatively use the Rectangular Corner Probing routine to place your plan.

 When you’re ready, go to the Summary tab and select Mill Single File.